VilenneFrederique/MS1IsotopeDistributionsDatasetWorkflow/README.md

-## LICENSE.txt
+## LICENSE
 The software is available under GPLv3 software licensing.
-The LICENSE.txt file contains all terms and conditions.
+The LICENSE file contains all the necessary information.